Tibetan diaspora: Second wave

 After the opening of Tibet in the 1980s to trade and tourism, a second wave of Tibetan exodus took place due to increasing political repression.
-From 1986 to 1996, 25,000 Tibetans joined and increased by 18% their exiled community in India.
+From 1986 to 1996, 25,000 Tibetans joined and increased their exiled community in India by 18%.
 This movement of refugees during this second wave is sometimes referred to as a "second exodus".

-According to a US cable put out by WikiLeaks founder Julian Assange, from 1980 to November 2009, 87,096 Tibetans arrived in India and registered at the Dharamsala reception center, whereas 46,620 returned to Tibet after a pilgrimage in India.
+According to a leaked US diplomatic cable, from 1980 to November 2009, 87,096 Tibetans arrived in India and registered at the Dharamsala reception center, whereas 46,620 returned to Tibet after a pilgrimage in India.
 Most of those staying are children to attend Tibetan Children's Villages school.

-Third and ongoing wave: Sanjorwa era
+Third wave: Sanjorwa era

 A large number of Tibetan refugees made their way into India in the 1990s after a long hiatus since 1979, and these new migrants earned the epithet ' Sanjor' or newcomer due to their fresh arrival status.
 A 2008 documentary directed by Richard Martini claimed that 3,000–4,500 Tibetans arrive at Dharamshala every year.
 Most new immigrants are children who are sent to Tibetan cultural schools.
 Many political activists, including monks, have also crossed over through Nepal to India.
 Significant cultural gaps exist between recent Tibetan emigrants (gsar 'byor pa, or "newcomer") and Indian-born Tibetans.
 The more established Tibetans in diaspora reject Tibetans from Tibet who recently defected Tibet, and who watch Chinese movies, sing Chinese music, and can speak Mandarin, are also well settled in the Tibetan community.
 The Dalai Lama encourages to learn multiple languages and can speak many languages himself.